zhoyoyo/lede25-games/README.md

-# Develop a simple interactive story
+# Develop a simple interactive game

+"A game," truly I mean a story.
 An interactive story unfolds based on the user input.

 ## Data